+It was a sweet machine, and a honey of a deal.
 The Honey Bee debuted in 1975 at the half year as the 41 mpg Honey Bee with A14 engine and 4-Speed.
 This was the same economy figure that other 1975 Datsuns achieved.

 B210 Standard * All vinyl interior (no carpet) * Dog-dish hubcap * 4-speed only (no auto) * Side stripe * Bee decal behind front wheel